Image-Py/footmark/2019/Light Microscopy Australia 2019.md

 **Interactive ice edge extraction with low-res images**

-The `GrabCut` is implemented to perform interactive segmentation.
+Use OpenCV's `GrabCut` to perform interactive segmentation.
 Undo and re-calculation of the segmentation mask is supported if the result is unsatisfied.

 ![](http://idoc.imagepy.org/ice/7.png)